-In 2018 we have recognised total impairment charges of \$1.1 million in respect of land drilling rigs and equipment utilised in our Land drilling division in Latin America.
-Our test of our most significant fixed assets, conducted during the fourth quarter of 2018, involved a two-step process.
+In 2019 we have recognised total impairment charges of \$1.8 million in respect of land drilling rigs and equipment utilised in our Land drilling division in Latin America.
+Our test of our most significant fixed assets, conducted during the fourth quarter of 2019, involved a two-step process.
 The recoverability of the carrying values was first compared to total expected future cash flows expected to be generated by the assets.
 Where step one indicated that the carrying value may not be fully recoverable, a second exercise compared carrying values with estimated fair values in order to quantify any impairment loss.

 As stated in our accounting policy, we use various methods to estimate the fair value of our assets, each of which involves significant judgement.
-The current economic climate is adding to uncertainties in the assumptions involved in valuations based on the future performance of assets.
-We use the most relevant data available, including specific independent valuations for our land rigs.
+We use the most relevant data available at the balance sheet date, including specific independent valuations for our land rigs.
 The key inputs and assumptions used in the various valuations included future market growth rates, EBITDA margins, discount factors and asset lives.
 Reasonable variations in these assumptions could give rise to additional impairment, particularly in relation to the modular rigs and the Latin America drilling rigs.

-Whilst acknowledging the uncertainty and the level of judgment involved in our estimates of value, we believe our determination of impairment charges to be reasonable and prudent.
+Whilst acknowledging the uncertainty and the level of judgment involved in our estimates of value, we believe our determination of impairment charges to be reasonable and prudent as at 31, December 2019.